-The TPS54340B-Q1 device adds a compensating ramp to the MOSFET switch-current sense signal.
+The TPS54540-Q1 device adds a compensating ramp to the MOSFET switch current sense signal.
 This slope compensation prevents sub-harmonic oscillations at duty cycles greater than 50%.
-The peak current limit of the high-side switch is not affected by the slope compensation and remains constant over the full duty-cycle range.
+The peak current limit of the high-side switch is not affected by the slope compensation and remains constant over the full duty cycle range.

-7.3.3 Pulse Skip Eco-modeTM
+7.3.3 Pulse-Skip Eco-mode

-The TPS54340B-Q1 device operates in a pulse skipping Eco-mode at light-load currents to improve efficiency by reducing switching and gate-drive losses.
-If the output voltage is within regulation and the peak-switch current at the end of any switching cycle is below the pulse-skipping current threshold, the device enters Eco-mode.
-The pulse-skipping current threshold is the peak switch-current level corresponding to a nominal COMP voltage of 600 mV.
+The TPS54540-Q1 device operates in a pulse-skipping Eco-mode at light load currents to improve efficiency by reducing switching and gate drive losses.
+If the output voltage is within regulation and the peak switch current at the end of any switching cycle is below the pulse skipping current threshold, the device enters Eco-mode.
+The pulse skipping current threshold is the peak switch current level corresponding to a nominal COMP voltage of 600 mV.

 When in Eco-mode, the COMP pin voltage is clamped at 600 mV and the high-side MOSFET is inhibited.
 Because the device is not switching, the output voltage begins to decay.
 The voltage control loop responds to the falling output voltage by increasing the COMP pin voltage.
-The high-side MOSFET enables and switching resumes when the error amplifier lifts COMP above the pulse skipping threshold.
-The output voltage recovers to the regulated value, and COMP eventually falls below the Eco-mode pulse-skipping threshold at which time the device again enters Eco-mode.
+The high-side MOSFET is enabled and switching resumes when the error amplifier lifts COMP above the pulse skipping threshold.
+The output voltage recovers to the regulated value, and COMP eventually falls below the Eco-mode pulse skipping threshold at which time the device again enters Eco-mode.
 The internal PLL remains operational when in Eco-mode.
-When operating at light-load currents in Eco-mode, the switching transitions occur synchronously with the external clock signal.
+When operating at light load currents in Eco-mode, the switching transitions occur synchronously with the external clock signal.

-During Eco-mode operation, the TPS54340B-Q1 device senses and controls peak switch current, not the average load current.
+During Eco-mode operation, the TPS54540-Q1 device senses and controls peak switch current, not the average load current.
 Therefore the load current at which the device enters Eco-mode is dependent on the output inductor value.
-The circuit in Figure 33 enters Eco-mode at about 31.4-mA output current.
-As the load current approaches zero, the device enters a pulse-skip mode during which it draws only 146- $\mu$ A input quiescent current.
+As the load current approaches zero, the device enters a pulse-skip mode during which it draws only 152 μ A of input quiescent current.
+The circuit in Figure 33 enters Eco-mode at about 18-mA output current, and with no external load has an average input current of 240 μ A.